 - Economics of health

 - Environmental influences on human health

-To graduate from the M.P.H. degree program in behavioral sciences and health promotion, the student must satisfy a number of competencies.
-The graduate is required to identify the sources of morbidity and mortality.
+To graduate from the M.P.H. degree program in behavioral sciences and health promotion, the student must satisfy a number of competencies, including a few described here.
+For example, the graduate is required to identify the sources of morbidity and mortality.
 The graduate must be able to describe the techniques and theories that address lifestyle health behaviors.